scifir/scifir-units/TO-DO.md

 - TODO: test of base unit classes
 - TODO: test stof() with bad values

-## DOCUMENTATION (37)
+## DOCUMENTATION (34)
 - TODO: create all the dox files of the library
 - TODO: add latex to the factors of prefixes in prefix.dox
 - TODO: explain in initialize_from_string() the use of this function.
 The explanation of the format of the initialization string should be inside the string constructor and the string assignment
 - TODO: add the description of each file, which is different than the description of the class
 - TODO: add in some way or another the base and the derived units to the reference

+- TODO: add in the table of contents a link to each documentation of class
+- TODO: explain some normal code examples of robotics, medical machines, chemistry machines
+- TODO: increase the introduction of the README.md file
 - TODO: add initialization of lab_number<> inside README.md file
-- TODO: explain that scifir-units uses doxygen to generate the documentation
-- TODO: explain some normal code examples of robotics, medical machines, chemistry machines
-- TODO: explain how to use mEq in the README.md file, in case of use
-- TODO: explain how to create lambda functions of mathematical functions with different parts, using if-else for that
-- TODO: document an example of converting all currencies to money dimension, with different values.
-Use the currency abbreviations of the ISO of currencies
-- TODO: think on the different cases of use of coordinates and document them, including the use of an origin
 - TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
+- TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file
 - TODO: add to the README.md file an example for creating new unit classes with the macros for them
+- TODO: think on the different cases of use of coordinates and document them, including the use of an origin
 - TODO: document the thinking behind the geographic coordinates of allowing to change planet.
 By default it's the Earth
-- TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file
 - TODO: document the coordinates for the universe, publish that too as an standard inside scifir
 - TODO: mention the WGS in the part of coordinates
-- TODO: increase the introduction of the README.md file
 - TODO: add a section of "Optional knowledge"
 - TODO: add a system of surface parameterization of the human body